-The extreme Long-Range deployment scenario is defined to allow for the provision of services for very large areas with low density of users whether they are humans and machines (e.g. Low ARPU regions, wilderness, areas where only highways are located, etc).
-The key characteristics of this scenario are Macro cells with very large area coverage supporting basic data speeds and voice services, with low to moderate user throughput and low user density.
+The extreme Long-Range deployment scenario is defined to allow for the provision of services for large areas with low density of users whether they are humans and machines (e.g., Low ARPU regions, wilderness, areas where only highways are located, etc).
+The key characteristics of this https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=2885 scenario are Macro cells with a large area coverage supporting basic data speeds and voice services, with low to moderate user throughput and low user density.